richard9106/Project-5/Readme.md

 7. [US7] User Logout
     - As a website user, I can log out so that I can protect my profile data, and I can easily see if I need to log in again
 8. [US8] User Registration
-    - As a website user, I can register for an account so that I can access the benefits os a memebership of the site
+    - As a website user, I can register for an account and pay my membership secure so that I can access the benefits os a memebership of the site
 9. [US9] View Home Page
     - As a user I can view the home page so that I can see all the details about Iron Haven Fitnes
 10. [US10] View Profile Page
-    - As a logged in user I can view my profile so that I can see the details, classes and memebership information
+    - As a logged-in user, I can view my profile to see my details, classes, membership information, and orders from previous purchases.
 11. [US11] Edit Profile
     - As a logged in user I can edit my profile so that I can change my personal info
-12. [US12] Update Password
+12. [US12] Cancel Classes
-    - As a logged-in user, I can update my password so that I can change my password if I need to
+    - As a logged-in user, I can cancel any class that I am unable to attend.
 13. [US13] Update Username
     - As a logged-in user, I can change my username so that I can change my username if I want to
 14. [US14] View all the classes